stephenjayakar/Cal-NES/README.md

 - Emulated 6502 CPU

 PPU Does not work yet (at all!)
-ROM Load is not entirely correct!
+ROM Load is not entirely correct

 # Team Members
-Michelle Cheung
+David Vendrow

 Stephen Jayakar

-David Vendrow

 Alex Yang

+Michelle Cheung